3zeah/lwjgl-altitude/README.md

 ## Details

 The primary artifact, _lwjgl-altitude.jar_, is a compatibility layer between LWJGL2 and LWJGL3.
-It depends on the other artifact of the project _lwjgl-altitude-lwjgl3-extension.jar_, which extends the set of LWJGL3 classes that also existed in LWJGL2 but have had breaking API changes to Altitude.
-Finally, the entire project depends on LWJGL3, which naturally must be later on the classpath than the LWJGL3 extension.
+It both introduces adapter classes for API:s removed in LWJGL3, and extends extant LWJGL3 classes that had breaking changes from LWJGL2.
+In either case, only API:s used by Altitude are adapted.

-For convenience, packaging the project bundles both jars and LWJGL3, including its natives - with classpaths set internally between them - to produce a drop-in install.
-Only the primary jar, _lwjgl-altitude.jar_, needs to be linked to Altitude, replacing its link to LWJGL2.
-Because the application classpath of Altitude is in plain text, it is trivial to edit the classpath and thus enable this project, and just as easily reverted.
+For convenience, releases bundle the project artifact along with the required LWJGL3 jars and LWJGL3 natives, to produce a drop-in install.
+Thus, to enable this project, only _lwjgl-altitude.jar_ needs to be linked to Altitude, replacing its link to LWJGL2.
+Because the application classpath of Altitude is in plain text, this is trivial to accomplish, and just as easily reverted.
 Presently, in 1.1.6, Altitude stores the classpath of each executable _\<name\>.exe_ in _/app/\<name\>.cfg_.
 In particular, the classpath of the regular game is defined in _/app/Altitude.cfg_.

 ### Other dependencies

 These require no action to install, but are noted for posterity.
-The following are dependencies that the project relies on, and require for compilation, but are not distributed here, because they are found within Altitude itself.
+The following are dependencies on which the project relies, both to run and to compile, but are not redistributed here, because they are found within Altitude itself.

-* jinput: The controller support is ripped and retained straight from LWJGL2.
+* jinput: The controller support of this project is ripped and retained straight from LWJGL2.
 This support wraps jinput
 * slf4j/log4j: To simplify debugging, this project logs to the regular Altitude log.
 Accordingly, this project relies on log4j and its slf4j bindings, which Altitude uses for logging